 6. You’re Getting Unexplained Medical Bills

-Identity theft isn’t just about bogus credit cards and unexplained charges on your debit card.
+Identity theft isn’t just about bogus credit card charges.
 Occasionally, a fraudster uses your personal information to get medical treatment—and the bill is sent to you.
 If you didn’t have a medical procedure, but you have the bill, you can reasonably certain your identity has been compromised.

 What to do: Contact the medical provider and prove your true identity, and point out that the bills are fraudulent.
-File a police report and work with law enforcement to find the perpetrator.
+Work with law enforcement to find the perpetrator.
 In these cases, there is a better chance of catching the fraudster because many health care providers have some type of video surveillance.

 7. You Get a Tax Transcript in the Mail